Sawtelle Veterans Home: Administration

 or branch governors (chief administrative officers).

-The Branch twice became the object of local controversy, fueled by newspaper coverage.
 In 1889, the Board of Managers conducted an investigation of the Pacific Branch after a number of charges, including poor treatment of members, bad food, and corrupt management, were leveled.
 The Board found little cause for concern, as their only action was to remind the governor of the Branch of his responsibilities.

 In 1912, the US Senate, prompted by newspaper reports, investigated the operations of Pacific Branch but found little basis for the charges.